 BECOME A REFEREE

-This new instructional video was updated on February 13th and includes solutions to many of the challenges experienced thus far including how to: create/access your account, resolve course eligibility issues, complete the four assignments, ensure that you've finished everything, and when you'll receive your patch.
+This new instructional video was updated in 2023 and includes solutions to many of the challenges experienced thus far including how to: create/access your account, resolve course eligibility issues, complete the four assignments, ensure that you've finished everything, and when you'll receive your patch.
 This new video is a MUST-SEE if the Learning Center is new to you or if you are experiencing any issues.

 Kentucky Youth Soccer Heading Policy

-As part of US Soccer Player Safety Initiative, Kentucky Youth Soccer will implement the following policy.
-The policy goes into effect on August 13, 2016.
+As part of US Soccer Player Safety Initiative, Kentucky Youth Soccer implement the following policy.
+The policy went into effect on August 13, 2016.

 · Teams that participate in the U11 age groups and below are prohibited from deliberately heading the ball during competition & training.

 · An indirect free-kick will be awarded to the opposing team at the spot of the infraction if a player deliberately heads the ball during a game.

 · If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the nearest point to where the infringement occurred.

 · Goalkeepers are prohibited from punting the ball in 7v7 games (U10 and below)